marostiri/Bart-children-pipeline/README.md

 ## Information

-The folder does not contain the data and analysis obtained through Teacher Evaluation.
+The folder does not contain the data and analysis obtained through Teacher Evaluation For data privacy.

 The data and results of human evaluation are not exposed.